peteroupc/peteroupc.github.io/colorgen.md

 <a id=Kinds_of_Color_Maps></a>
 ### Kinds of Color Maps

-The [_ColorBrewer 2.0_](http://colorbrewer2.org/) Web site contains many helpful suggestions for color maps.
-The suggested color maps are designed above all for visualizing data on land maps.
+The [_ColorBrewer 2.0_](http://colorbrewer2.org/) Web site suggestions for color maps, which are designed above all for visualizing data on land maps.
 For such purposes, C. Brewer, the creator of _ColorBrewer 2.0_, has identified [three kinds](http://colorbrewer2.org/learnmore/schemes_full.html) of appropriate color maps:

 - **Sequential color maps** for showing "ordered data that progress from low to high".
 Those found in _ColorBrewer 2.0_ use varying tints of the same hue or of two close hues.
 - **Diverging color maps** for showing continuous data with a well-defined midpoint (the "critical value") and where the distinction between low and high is also visually important.
 Those found in _ColorBrewer 2.0_ use varying tints of two "contrasting hues", one hue at each end, with lighter tints closer to the middle.
 Where such color maps are used in 3D visualizations, K. Moreland [recommends](http://www.kennethmoreland.com/color-advice/) "limiting the color map to reasonably bright colors".